backdrop-contrib/term_merge/README.txt

  Hierarchical Select module is configured to be used for working with Taxonomy, its widget will be shown on the form, where you choose what terms to merge into what term.
+ * Views (http://drupal.org/project/views).
+If the branch terms are to be deleted after the merging process, you could end up having some Views filters to filter on no longer existing terms.
+Term Merge module, while merging terms, will update those filters to filter not on the branch term, but on the trunk term.
+This way you will not have senseless filters and will not have to update them manually.

 Requirements
 -------------